Top 7 Skills Required for DevOps Engineers in 2024 (with Roadmap)

 From this article, you can see why DevOps engineers are highly paid and highly sought after.
 The sheer amount of technical prowess they deal with daily speaks volumes about the value they add to any company.

-This article should provide the guidance you’ll need to get started if you aim for a career in DevOps.
-If you are in the industry already, this could also serve as a checklist of what you’ll need to work on next to improve your skills further.
+This article should provide the guidance you’ll need to get started if you’re aiming for a career in DevOps.
+If you are already in the industry, this could also serve as a checklist of what you’ll need to work on next to improve your skills further.

 More on DevOps: